ldcvanderpoel/Burp-Wordlist-Generator/README.md

 cat wordlists/*/subdomains.txt | sort | uniq
 ```

-At one point, an option for this maybe added to the extension.
+At one point, an option for this may be added to the extension.

 ## A word of warning
 The generated wordlists can contain sensitive data such as usernames, password, and tokens.
 Review the wordlist before launching it against other systems.